top of page

 HISTORICAL HIGHLIGHTS

-- R. W. Richard F. Cole, Jr. Historian
+RW Richard F. Cole, Jr, Historian

 SUNDAY IS FUNDAY!!

-Just a reminder – our next breakfast will be February 16, at 9:00 am and go until we run out of food or conversation.
+Just a reminder – our next breakfast will be May 11, at 9:00 am and go until we run out of food or conversation.
 Bring your family and friends for breakfast.
 There is no charge.
 All we ask is that you bring some food item to contribute to the meal.
 If you could please let the Junior Warden or me know if you’re attending it would be appreciated.

 – Wor.
 Mike Daley Jr., PM